MIRAHI - Making Innovation a Reality – African Health Initiative

 Winning the MIRAHI competition also results in significant exposure and publicity; and through our collaboration with investors and corporations, winners may even be able to raise critical funding to scale.

 Are you involved with an innovative solution that could be applied to equitable, efficient, and effective distribution of vaccines (including but not limited to COVID-19 vaccines) in SubSaharan Africa?
-Please fill out the nomination form and send us a short pitch deck.
-If you have any questions, please contact us at firstname.lastname@example.org.
+Please fill out the nomination form including a short pitch deck.
+Note you will have to have a google account to upload documents.
+If you have any questions and or issues with the form, please contact us at email@example.com.

-The deadline for applications is Friday, May 21st, 2021 by the end of business CET time.
+The deadline for applications is June 4th, 2021 by the end of business CET time.
+(Extension from original deadline of May 21st)